 For a quick example, let's take a look at a circle and square.
 Your first instinct might be to make their dimensions the same.

 But we're dealing more with visual area here than with exact exterior dimensions—iconography is a lot like typography letter spacing in this way.
-At their target size and placement, how will these two shapes stack up?
+At their target size and placement, how will these two geometric shapes stack up?
 The square will invariably feel heavier because its geometric area is larger.
 A quick way to test this is to add a blur to your icons, or un-focus your eyes.

 So we used keylines to find something a little more balanced:

-When dealing with shapes at such a small scale, shaving off a couple of pixels can make a big difference!
+When dealing with different shapes at such a small scale, shaving off a couple of pixels can make a big difference!
 These are just basic shape guidelines, of course, but they can provide a good foundation for icon consistency.

 Now let’s take a look at how those shapes translated into some glyphs for Indigo: